Comment on page

 }

-With the helper installed, no special To build and push an image, simply execute the build target.
-Don't forget the
+With the helper installed, no special commands or flags are required.
+To build and push an image, simply execute the build target with the --push flag.

 buildkitd | Found buildkit daemon as docker container (earthly-buildkitd)